 But if life has thrown some challenges your way, your financial picture may look dramatically different now.
 For example, a job loss or increase in your everyday expenses may make it difficult to make ends meet.

 If you are experiencing financial hardship, those student loan payments could really come in handy right now.
 With that, pursuing a refund might be the right move.

 You Are Seeking Loan Forgiveness

 If you are seeking a student loan forgiveness option, then a refund on your student loan payments is the most financially efficient option.
 That's because the months of forbearance allowed by the CARES Act will continue to count towards your forgiveness eligibility.
 As such, by making payments on your loans, you're giving the government extra money that likely would be forgiven!

 "Never give the government extra money!"

-For example, if you are pursuing forgiveness through the Public Service Loan Forgiveness program, each month of Public Service Employment from March 13, 2020, to December 31, 2022 will automatically count for PSLF - making a payment won’t make a difference.
+For example, if you are pursuing forgiveness through the Public Service Loan Forgiveness program, each month of Public Service Employment from March 13, 2020 through the end of the payment pause will automatically count for PSLF - making a payment won’t make a difference.
 So, there’s no reason to pay more than you need to.

 Biden Loan Forgiveness: With President Biden announcing that they are forgiving $10,000 to $20,000 in student loans, you should definitely ask for a refund if you are going to be short-changed in your loan forgiveness.